nsacyber/RIM-Tool/docs/background/pc-rim.md

 ### Supplemental Base RIM

-Supplemental Base RIM: Supplemental RIMs are intended to support RIMs created by organizations other than the OEM (e.g. System Integrators or Value-Added Resellers (VARs)).
+Supplemental Base RIM: Supplemental RIMs are intended to Support RIMs created by organizations other than the OEM (e.g. System Integrators or Value-Added Resellers (VARs)).
 The signature on the Base RIM is expected to be signed by the organization that created the Supplemental Base RIM.
 The Supplemental uses the Href element to point to the Primary or Patch RIM for which the Supplemental